joshaustintech/spring-boot-kafka-example/README.md

 Import the Postman collection found in the `postman` folder to test the REST API.

 ## Points of note
+- Underscores and periods in topic names are interchangeable - use one or the other, but never both!
 - To enable a POJO to be serialized/deserialized:
   - Its package must be designated as trusted in `application.properties`
   - Default no-args and all-args constructors should be present for each POJO